The Guardian: Online media

-The Comment is Free section features columns by the paper's journalists and regular commentators, as well as articles from guest writers, including readers' comments and responses below.
-The section includes all the opinion pieces published in the paper itself, as well as many others that only appear online.
-Censorship is exercised by Moderators who can ban posts – with no right of appeal – by those who they feel have overstepped the mark.
+The Comment is Free section includes columns by the paper's journalists and regular commentators, articles from guest writers, and readers' comments and responses to articles.
+The section includes all the opinion pieces published in the paper itself and many others that only appear online.
+Censorship is exercised by moderators who can ban – with no right of appeal –posts that they feel have overstepped the mark.
 The Guardian has taken what they call a very "open" stance in delivering news, and have launched an open platform for their content.
 This allows external developers to easily use Guardian content in external applications, and even to feed third-party content back into the Guardian network.
-The Guardian also had a number of talkboards that were noted for their mix of political discussion and whimsy until they were closed on Friday, 25 February 2011 after they had settled a libel action brought after months of harassment of a conservative party activist.
+The Guardian also had a number of talkboards that were noted for their mix of political discussion and whimsy until they were closed on 25 February 2011 after settlement of a libel action brought after months of harassment of a Conservative Party activist.
 They were spoofed in The Guardian's own regular humorous Chatroom column in G2.
 The spoof column purported to be excerpts from a chatroom on permachat.co.uk, a real URL that pointed to The Guardian's talkboards.

 In August 2013, a webshow titled Thinkfluencer was launched by Guardian Multimedia in association with Arte.

 In 2004 the paper also launched a dating website, Guardian Soulmates.
-On 1 July 2020, Guardian Soulmates was closed down with the explanation: "It hasn’t been an easy decision to make, but the online dating world is a very different place to when we first launched online in July 2004.
+On 1 July 2020, Guardian Soulmates was closed down with the explanation: "It hasn't been an easy decision to make, but the online dating world is a very different place to when we first launched online in July 2004.
 There are so many dating apps now, so many ways to meet people, which are often free and very quick."
+An American version of the Guardian Unlimited website titled Guardian America was intended to win more US-based readers, but was abandoned in October 2009.
+The Guardian launched an .onion version of its website on the Tor network in May 2022, with assistance from Alec Muffett.

 Podcasts

 The paper entered podcasting in 2005 with a twelve-part weekly podcast series by Ricky Gervais.
-In January 2006, Gervais' show topped the iTunes podcast chart having been downloaded by two million listeners worldwide, and was scheduled to be listed in the 2007 Guinness Book of Records as the most downloaded podcast.
+In January 2006, Gervais' show topped the iTunes podcast chart, having been downloaded by two million listeners worldwide, and was scheduled to be listed in the 2007 Guinness Book of Records as the most downloaded podcast.

-The Guardian now offers several regular podcasts made by its journalists.
-One of the most prominent is Today in Focus, a daily news podcast hosted by Anushka Asthana and launched on 1 November 2018.
+The Guardian offers several regular podcasts made by its journalists.
+One of the most prominent is Today in Focus, a daily news podcast hosted by Anushka Asthana launched on 1 November 2018.
 It was an immediate success and became one of the UK's most-downloaded podcasts.